 The Shark Rotator Lift-Away ADV is a corded upright/handheld vacuum.
-It delivers superb bare-floor cleaning performance and should clear most kinds of debris on both low and high-pile carpet.
+It delivers superb bare-floor cleaning performance and will clear most kinds of debris on both low and high-pile carpet.
 It's also fairly configurable to suit different cleaning requirements, with two different suction levels, two floor settings, and a decently wide assortment of tools and brushes.
 Unfortunately, it's quite heavy, and its short vacuum hose makes cleaning high-placed areas and furniture a little tricky in its semi-handheld 'Lift-Away' mode.
 There are quite a few parts that require routine maintenance, but for the most part, they're easy to access.
 Overall, if you're looking for a versatile upright vacuum, this is a solid option.

 The Shark Rotator Lift-Away ADV is very good for cleaning stairs.
 It's easy to reconfigure it into a semi-handheld vacuum, and it feels sturdy enough to deal with a couple of minor drops and bumps.
 While it performs best on bare floors, it still does a very good job of clearing debris on both low and high-pile carpet.
 Unfortunately, it's a little on the heavy side, and its short vacuum hose can be a bit of a nuisance.